yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

    ![On the Azure Database Migration Service blade, +New Migration Project is highlighted in the toolbar.](media/dms-add-new-migration-project.png "Azure Database Migration Service New Project")

-3. On the New migration project blade, enter the following:
+3. On the New migration project blade, enter the following and select **Create and run activity (4)**:

    - **Project name**: Enter `OnPremToSqlMi`**(1)**
    - **Source server type**: Select **SQL Server**.